inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave1/ObligatoriskOppgave1.md

 * Scrum
     * Cross-functional team.
     * Meetings / team updates after each iteration.
-        * Rationale: With a cross-functional team, we have defined roles where each person has their area of responsibility.
+        * Reason: With a cross-functional team, we have defined roles where each person has their area of responsibility.
 What we want to achieve with this is a more orderly progress, as it hopefully limits more work on the same task.
 In order for everything to be coordinated, we must try to have meetings after each iteration.